zpipe07/bigger-pockets-challenge/README.md

 # JavaScript
 I enjoyed using React.js.
 I like how it handles application state.
-In my implementation I hold the state that is returned from the data base in the ProperyList component: here I handle adding, editing, and deleting individual Property components.
+In my implementation I hold the state that is returned from the database in the ProperyList component: here I handle adding, editing, and deleting individual Property components.
 I handle state that is specific to each property down in the actual Property components: things like if the property is being edited or